-We have added another virtual currency to our selection – Stellan Lumens, or XLM.
-Stellar Lumens is one of the world’s biggest blockchain projects and has established its position as one of the top ten virtual currencies during its short history.
+Stellar Lumens (XLM) is one of the world’s biggest blockchain projects.
+By now, it has established its position as one of the top twenty virtual currencies during its short history.
 The name Stellar depicts the system itself, while Lumens, or XLM, is the native blockchain token of that system.

-The outer features of Stellar Lumens are similar to many other blockchain projects: it enables the transfer of wealth across the world quickly and affordably.
+The outer features of Stellar Lumens are similar to many other blockchain projects.
+Namely, its blockchain enables the transfers of wealth across the world quickly and affordably.
 The transactions are confirmed in the blockchain, which is why they are secure and nearly feeless.

-Stellar is, however, a very different system than for instance Bitcoin.
-While Bitcoin is a decentralized cryptocurrency, Stellar Lumens can be described as a centralized digital currency similar to Ripple rather than actual cryptocurrencies.
+Stellar is, however, a very different system than, for instance, Bitcoin.
+While Bitcoin is a decentralized cryptocurrency, Stellar Lumens can be described as a centralized digital currency similar to Ripple rather than many other “actual” cryptocurrencies.

 Much like Ripple, also Stellar claims to enable the transfer of any kind of currency or digitalized commodities through the blockchain.
 Achieving this requires centralized actors who accept Stellar and partake in exchanging the tokens transferred in the blockchain to fiat currencies and so on.

 Echoing Ripple, Stellar is also administered by a centralized organization, Stellar Development Foundation.
 The Foundation, often referred after its domain name as Stellar.org, is responsible for transactions between different platforms among other things.
 It also works as a kind of company by making collaboration contracts with other institutions.

 Stellar.org has already gained several well-known cooperation partners interested in using Stellar.
 Perhaps the most outstanding one is IBM, with whom Stellar.org is developing an international money transfer system for banks.